xerhard/XFM2-resources/README.md

 The XFM2 is very well documented, but there is no GUI other then a spreadsheet to change parameters and set presets.

-Therefore there are some projects started with several solutions to expand the posabilities of the XFM2
+Therefore there are some projects started with several solutions to expand the possibilities of the XFM2